pbiecek/archivist/vignettes/lazyLoadUseCase.md

 -->

 # Lazy load with **archivist**
 > You can adjust the widths of the two columns using your cursor.
-What is more, press `T` on your keyboard, and see what happens.
+Furthermore, press `T` on your keyboard, and see what happens.

 <img src="fig111.jpg" width="250px" height="180px" align="right" />
-Having problem with a too big `.Rdata` file?
-Interested only in a few objects from a huge `.Rdata` file?
+Too big `.Rdata` file causing problems?
+Interested in few objects from a huge `.Rdata` file?
 Regular `load()` into Global Environment takes too long or crashes R session?
-Want to load or copy an object you don't remember name?
-Maintaing environment with thousands of objects became perplexing and troublesome
+Want to load or copy an object with unknown name?
+Maintaing environment with thousands of objects became perplexing and troublesome?

 ```r
 library(devtools)